RakhithJK/spyder-ide-spyder-wiki/Anaconda-stopped-funding-Spyder.md

-## How to donate
+### The problem

-[Anaconda, Inc](https://www.anaconda.com/) has been supporting Spyder with a team of four developers working part time in the project for the last 18 months.
-But, unfortunately, that sponsorship is now coming to an end.
+[Anaconda, Inc](https://www.anaconda.com/) was supporting Spyder with a team of four developers working part time for the project for a year and a half.
+Unfortunately, that sponsorship ended in mid November 2017.

+This document describes our main donation mechanisms, how much funding we need to support our team, how important was Anaconda's help and what the future looks like if we're unable to raise enough funds.

+### How to donate

 We appreciate all the help you can provide us and can't thank you enough for supporting the work of Spyder devs and Spyder development.